fraunhofer-iais/explainable-lms/README.md

 ### Step 2: Start RAG-Ex

-You can start the UI for RAG-Ex with: `python -m xlm.start.py`.
+You can start the UI for RAG-Ex with: `python -m xlm.start`.

 ## Citation